ALTIBASE/Documents/Manuals/Tools/eng/Altibase 3rd Party Connector Guide.md

 ##### Settings for LOB data lookup in SQL tab.

-1. Change the Data Type Controls setting.
+1. Change the Data Type Controls setting.<br>
    In 'File -> Global Preferences -> Data Type Controls tab', check the "Read contents where table is first loaded" option of BLOB or CLOB

 ![](media/3rdPartyConnector/squirrel_lob_view.jpg)

-2. Change the autocommit mode to false in the session properties.
+2. Change the autocommit mode to false in the session properties.<br>
    In Altibase HDB, transactions must be managed explicitly for LOB data.
 To apply this, uncheck the "Auto Commit SQL" checkbox in File -> New Session Properties -> SQL tab.

 ![](media/3rdPartyConnector/squirrel_lob_autocommit.jpg)